gwdistsys18/dist-sys-practice/README.md

 + I have binded eth1 and eth3 to dpdk.
 + I have also run the openNetVM manager and speed_test NF successfully.
 The result will like below.
 ![onvm](/src/onvm.png)
-+ To fix the issue 50, we can simple insert a line before SimpleHTTPServer is called to change the working directory to where the start_web_console.sh is.
++ To fix the issue 50, we can simply insert a line before SimpleHTTPServer is called to change the working directory to where the start_web_console.sh is.
 The code will be as bellow.
 ```
 function usage {
     echo "$0 [-p WEB-PORT-NUMBER]"